Jason Vosler Player Props: Reds vs. Phillies

 |Games w/1+ RBI

-- Phillies pitchers combined to allow 150 home runs (0.9 per game), the fifth-fewest in the big leagues.
+- Phillies pitchers combine to give up 11 total home runs at a rate of 1.4 per game (to rank 18th in the league).

-- Wheeler (0-1) pitches for the Phillies to make his second start of the season.
+- The Phillies will look to Walker (0-1) in his second start this season.

-- In his last appearance on Saturday, the righty threw 4 1/3 innings against the Texas Rangers, allowing four earned runs while surrendering seven hits.
+- His last time out came on Monday against the New York Yankees, when the righty tossed 4 1/3 innings, surrendering four earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.